git/git.github.io/rev_news/drafts/edition-67.md

 * What are you doing on the Git project these days, and why?

-  I mostly watching for sideline these days, since I'm busy with other things.
+  I mostly watch for sideline these days, since I'm busy with other things.
 Occasionally, I jump in one or two discussion since that topic looks relevant to me.
 Sometimes, I write a patch or two to support my own jobs.